mitali16-tech/leaseinsights/README.md

 # AI SQL Assistant (Streamlit App)

 This app allows users to log in and interact with a sample database using natural language.
-It uses OpenAI (or Google Gemini via API) to convert queries into SQL and displays the results with graphs and insights.
+It uses Google Gemini to convert queries into SQL and displays the results with graphs and insights.

 ## Features
 - Secure user login